Although most people now think of swimming as the indoor pool programme, competitive swimming has its roots very much in taking to the water outside.

 Open water races can take place in any large outdoor body of water, such as seas, lakes, rivers, canals and reservoirs.
 It's not just about the swimming either.
 They often have a great social life around them making them a great day or weekend out.
 The distance of each event varies from under 1km to 80km, but at major competitive level the typical distances are 5km, 10km and 25km more ...

-2 July 2017: KCASA Open Water Championships
+29 June 2019: KCASA Open Water Championships

 Kent Rural swimmers wishing to qualify for the National Championships must compete in this event.

-ASA Level 2 Coaching Open Water Award
+ASA Level 2 Coaching Open Water - Courses for 2019

 KCASA Open Water Manager